-Fig 30.63.
-Sky background temperature behind the moon therefore varies approximately as shown in the lower panel of Fig 30.63, regardless of geographical location on Earth.
-For about five days each month, when the moon is near right ascension 18 hours and declination -28°, VHF sky background temperatures near the moon are as much as 10 times their average value, and conditions for EME on the VHF bands are poor.
+2010 Handbook / Chapter 30 / EME Communications Page 8 of 46 panel of Figure 30.3, regardless of geographical location on Earth.
+For about five days each month, when the moon is near right ascension 18 hours and declination $-28^{\circ}$ , VHF sky background temperatures near the moon are as much as ten times their average value, and conditions for EME on the VHF bands are poor.

-By definition the sun also appears to an observer on Earth to move along the ecliptic, and during the day solar noise can add significantly to P_n if the moon is close to the sun or the antenna has pronounced sidelobes.
+By definition the sun also appears to an observer on Earth to move along the ecliptic, and during the day solar noise can add significantly to $P_n$ if the moon is close to the sun or the antenna has pronounced sidelobes.
 At frequencies greater than about 5 GHz the Earth's atmosphere also contributes significantly.
 An ultimate noise floor of 3 K, independent of frequency, is set by cosmic background radiation that fills all space.
-A practical summary of significant contributions to system noise temperature for the amateur bands 50 MHz through 24 GHz is presented in Table 30.8 and Fig 30.64 and Fig 30.65, discussed in the next section.
+A practical summary of significant contributions to system noise temperature for the amateur bands 50 MHz through 24 GHz is presented in Table 30.2 and Figures 30.4 and 30.5, discussed in the next section.

-30.10.2 Antenna and Power Requirements
+Antenna and Power Requirements